-Using the Flow Search tool, filter and sort through your trace data to find performance bottlenecks, errors, exceptions and application issues that have reached your production environment.
+Using the Trace Search tool, filter and sort through your trace data to find performance bottlenecks, errors, exceptions and application issues that have reached your production environment.

 Once you've searched through and easily pinpointed where the problem lies, click on the trace to further investigate and understand why the problem exists.

-Select the Flow Search icon to view a list of every trace that has been collected.
-Each row represents an action that took place in your system.
+Select the Trace Search icon to view a list of every trace that has been collected.
+Each row represents a trace - actions that took place in your system.

 Use the filters in the search bar to locate a specific trace to view more information on the endpoint-to-endpoint transaction.
 You can filter your search using the open search field or by:

 Feel free to use more than one search parameter to really define what you're looking for.
 For example, perhaps you are searching for a failed HTTP request to POST

 /v1/example.
 Simply filter the HTTP method to only POST requests, filter the route to

 /v1/example, and filter the status code to 500.
 The search results will display every POST

 /v1/examplerequest that failed due to 500 within the selected time frame.

 You can also refine your search using the displayed graph above the list of traces.
 The x-axis represents the execution time for each trace and the y-axis represents the function.
 By clicking on function or group by, you can alternate what the y-axis represents and can aggregate traces together in order to view how traces change over time.
 Once you've set the function, highlight over a specific section of the graph.
 The trace list will then only display traces that fall within that specific region.